smistad/FAST/doc/pages/Linux-instructions.md

 Troubleshoot
 -----------------------

-When you run cmake, the system may not find the OpenCL library, and you have to set it manually using cmake (e.g. cmake .. -DOpenCL_LIBRARY=/path/to/libOpenCL.so).
-The library is usually located in /usr/local/cuda/lib64/ for NVIDIA and /opt/amd-gpupro/lib/x864-linux-gnu/ if you use the AMD GPUPRO driver.

 If you get the error saying something like "qfontengine_ft_p.h:56:22: fatal error: ft2build.h: No such file or directory" you have to install the fontconfig library "libfontconfig1-dev".

 If you get an error like "ERROR: Feature 'xcb' was enabled, but the pre-condition 'features.thread && features.xkbcommon && libs.xcb' failed."
 This means you forgot to install the xcb an xkb libraries needed: